derrickcope/config/README.md

-# files that I am currently using on my current linux setup
+# files that I am using on my current linux setup